-This little Caribbean island paradise is both posh or as laid-back and low key as you like.
+This little Caribbean island paradise, an hour’s flight from Miami, is both posh or as laid-back and low key as you like.

-The dining scene in the Cayman Islands is really great and runs the gamut from roadside huts with a great reputation for home cooked food to classy restaurants by the sea with twinkly lights winding up the trees.
-You’ll find karaoke bars, pubs that host quiz nights and cigar bars with a DJ and a dance floor downstairs.
+You might be surprised to know the dining scene in the Cayman Islands is really great and runs the gamut from roadside huts with a great reputation for home cooked food to classy restaurants by the sea with twinkly lights winding up the trees.

-But it’s the beach you’ve come here for so packing for a week is really easy:
+But let’s face it, it’s the beach you’ve come here for so packing for a week is really easy:

 What to wear day time in the Caymans

-The temperature sat at a balmy 90+F/30C all week and dipped to about 27 overnight in May.
+The temperature sat at a balmy 90+F/30C all week when I was here in May, and dipped to about 27 overnight.
 Come July/August and you can expect another 5 or 10F and maybe as low as the high 70s in January.